How to Get a Permit

 Notice of Intent (NOI)

-This is for large projects that involve soil disturbances, either in the buffer zone or in a Wetland Resource Area (Notice of Intent).
+This is for large projects that involve soil disturbances, either in the buffer zone or in a Wetland Resource Area.
 This is a more detailed permit application that may require professionally engineered plans and results in a permit called an Order of Conditions (OOC).
 No spiral bound or plastic bound applications, please!
 To determine your filing fee, view the Filing Fee Worksheet (PDF).

 There are several checklists available to assist in an applicant's complete filings.